bonedaddy/Sidechains/README.md

 The overall architecture follows a "relay" principle, in which anyone who has locked up the appropriate amount of mainnet ethereum as a stake, and incentivization method to help deter malicious actors, act as relays.
 Relays are used to relay data between the mainnet and private networks.
 Data from here on out can either refer to tokens, tokenized assets, or data payloads.
 Data payloads is the "data" included in `msg.data` when transactions are made to contracts.
 The goal behind this is to allow the execution of mainnet contract functions from the private network, or the execution of private network contract functions from the mainnet.

 The Architecture section will be broken up into two parts, one part detailing the relaying of tokens, and other similar assets.
-The second part will deal with the reelaying of data payloads
+The second part will deal with the reelaying of data payloads.

+There will be two relays, one for data payloads, and one for token/asset swaps.

 PChains utilize the following software suites, protocols, technologies, etc:
 - IPFS